shelbyedmonds/artsy/README.md

 ![Artsy](http://i.imgur.com/YciJ2sl.png)

 Your goal is to implement a Java application that can stitch together multiple images in a number of "artsy" ways.
-This project will make use of interfaces and JavaFX.
+This project will make use of interfaces and JavaFX 8.
 This will require you to lookup things in Javadoc and apply your knowledge of things like inheritance, polymorphism, and lambda expressions.